lvbaotram/Campaign-Analysis/README.md

 Boost campaign in Store.
 If budget is good, also boost on Web.

 ## Recommendation

-### Target Audience
-My main audience should be the **Lower Middle Class** with families (kids/teens at home).
+* My main audience should be the **Lower Middle Class** with families (kids/teens at home).
 We can also include other demographic types like couples (Married and Together), Graduates, and Millennials to enhance our campaign.

-### Discount Strategy
-The discounted items should meet the needs of our primary audience, especially the **Lower Middle Class** with families (kids/teens at home).
+* The discounted items should meet the needs of our primary audience, especially the **Lower Middle Class** with families (kids/teens at home).

-### Channel Strategy
-We should boost our campaign primarily in-store, then consider boosting it on our website as our secondary channel of purchase if budget permits.
+* We should boost our campaign primarily in-store, then consider boosting it on our website as our secondary channel of purchase if budget permits.

-### RFM-Based Actions
+* RFM-Based Actions
   * At Risk: Offer personalized discounts and send surveys to understand and resolve potential dissatisfaction.
 Focus on re-engagement to prevent customer loss.
   * Need Attention: Send targeted offers on fast-moving products and timely promotions to encourage quicker repeat purchases.
   * Potential Loyalists: Strengthen their connection with exclusive offers (e.g., free shipping) and personalized care to convert them into loyal customers.